dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https-development.md

 dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p crypticpassword dotnet dev-certs https --trust
 ```

+> Note: `dotnet dev-certs https --trust` is only supported on macOS and Windows.
+You need to trust certs on Linux in the way that is supported by your distro.
+See [Installing the Certificate](https://help.ubuntu.com/lts/serverguide/certificates-and-security.html.en#installing-the-certificate) for Ubuntu, for example.
+You can need to export a `.crt` file instead of a `.pfx` file in this case.

 > Note: `crypticpassword` is used as a stand-in for a password of your own choosing.